Four public & stakeholder engagement sessions will take place in St Annes town centre on the following dates:

 The project supports a key aim of the St Annes Masterplan, to revitalise the town centre for it once again to become the focal point, encouraging economic activity and a more diverse mix of uses, stimulating high street businesses.
 The project will also help to improve pedestrian experience and encourage more visitors to the sea front to explore the town centre and vice versa.

-The anticipated start date for the project is early 2026 and the project is expected to take up to 7 months to complete once construction works begin.
+The start date for the project is the 23rd February and it is expected to take 18 weeks to complete once construction works begin

 Garden Street